top of page

 Self-publishing isn't cheap if you want quality.

-In all honesty, to put out a quality product—which is what novels end up being—it can cost anywhere from $5,000 to upwards of $20,000.
+In all honesty, to put out a quality product—which is what novels end up being—you need to save, save, save!

-Sometimes, I wonder if when the first letter of a manuscript is written shouldn't be the first time a dollar is saved.
+Sometimes, I wonder if when the first letter of a manuscript is written should be the time the first dollar is saved.

 Recent Posts